bsard99/Lab-TCP-IP-Attack/README.md

 You can view the full technical report here: [TCP/IP Attack Lab (PDF)](./Lab-TCP-IP-Attack.pdf)

 ## Lab Overview
-This project explores common vulnerabilities within the TCP protocol.
+This lab explores common vulnerabilities within the TCP protocol.
 I performed a SYN Flood Denial-of-Service (DoS) attack and established a reverse shell connection to demonstrate how protocol-level weaknesses can be exploited to disrupt services and gain unauthorized access.

 ## Technical Skills Demonstrated
 * **Protocol Analysis:** TCP Three-Way Handshake, SYN/ACK mechanisms.